What is the difference between assembly and manufacturing?

 Assembly and manufacturing defined

-Assembly encompasses the steps of constructing a finished product from components or partially-compiled units.
-Assembly results in assemblies and/or sub-assemblies that are ready for sale and/or implementation by a customer.
+Assembly includes the steps for constructing a completed product made up of components or partially-compiled units.
+The result is an assembly and/or sub-assembly ready for shipping and implementation by a client.

-Manufacturing comprises the transformation of raw or semi-raw materials into a finished product ready for sale or implementation by a customer.
-One of the steps in manufacturing can include assembly.
+Manufacturing is converting raw or semi-raw material into finished products ready for shipping and implementation by a client.
+A step in manufacturing may include assembly.

 Axenics has 40+ years experience in both assembly and manufacturing jobs.
 Our expertise lends itself to either a full production, or parts of a production, depending on the final product.